top of page

 medieval cog ship or kogge

-Converted to Christianity only relatively recent, the opportunity to join an army and to fight again apparently was a big pull for the young men of Frisia.
-Just as they had done before when volunteering the ranks of the Roman Imperial Army (read our blog post Frisian mercenaries in the Roman Army for this piece of violent history) to fight the Picts on the British islands.
-Later again, joining the fleets and war bands of their northern cousins the Viking (read our blog post Foreign Fighters returning from Viking war bands and be filled with horror) causing havoc and tears to many coasts of western Europe.
-Or, lastly, manning the English fleet of King Alfred the Great to fight the very same Vikings (read our blog post They want you as a new recruit).
+Converted to Christianity only relatively recently, the opportunity to join an army and to fight again apparently was a big pull for the young men of Frisia.
+Just as they had done before when volunteering for the ranks of the Roman Imperial Army (read our blog post Frisian mercenaries in the Roman Army for this piece of history) to fight the Picts on the British islands.
+Later again, joining the fleets and war bands of their northern cousins, the Vikings (read our blog post Foreign Fighters returning from Viking war bands and be filled with horror), causing havoc and tears for many coasts of western Europe.
+Or, lastly, Frisians manning the English fleet of King Alfred the Great to fight the very same Vikings (read our blog post ♪ They want you as a new recruit ♪).

-The Church knew exactly how to press the right buttons and spoke about "the honour of Christ that had been affected by the Saracens, i.e. Muslims from northern Africa, and the Mamluks."
+The Roman Catholic Church knew exactly how to press the right buttons and spoke about "the honour of Christ that had been affected by the Saracens, i.e. Muslims from northern Africa, and the Mamluks."
 Or, in the words of Pope Innocent III (1161-1216), "perfidious Saracens."
-Honour was a very big thing, especially for the Frisians.
-A people still living in one of the last official feud societies of Europe.
-Of course, the full indulgences and booty promised by the Church, contributed to their motivation too.
+Honour was a very big thing back then, especially for the Frisians, a people still living in one of the last official feud societies of Europe.
+Of course, the full indulgences and booty promised by the Church contributed to their motivation, too.

 Frisians would be ashamed if they would flee from the Saracens and therefore their only option was to kill or to be killed.